cdlhub/documentation/md/ReferenceModel.md

 Loss exceedance curves, also known as exceedance probability curves, are computed by a rank ordering a set of losses by period and computing the probability of exceedance for each level of loss in any given period based on relative frequency.
 Period losses are first computed by reference to the **occurrence** file which contains the event occurrences against each period.
 Event losses are summed within each period for an Aggregate loss exceedance curve, or the maximum of the event losses in each period is taken for an Occurrence loss exceedance curve.
 From this point, there are a few variants available as follows;

 * Full uncertainty - all sampled losses by period are rank ordered to produce a single loss exceedance curve
-* Wheatsheaf - losses by period are rank ordered for each sample, which produces many loss exceedance curve - one for each sample
+* Wheatsheaf - losses by period are rank ordered for each sample, which produces many loss exceedance curves - one for each sample
 * Sample mean - the losses by period are first averaged across the samples, and then a single loss exceedance curve is created from the period sample mean losses.
 * Wheatsheaf mean - the loss exceedance curves from the Wheatsheaf are averaged across each return period, which produces a single loss exceedance curve.

 ##### Parameters
-* -K the subdirectory containing the input summarycalc binary files.
+* -K{sub-directory}.
+The subdirectory of /work containing the input summarycalc binary files.
+* -r.
+Use return period file - use this parameter if you are providing a file with a specific list of return periods.
+If this file is not present then all calculated return periods will be returned, for losses greater than zero.
-The following tuple of parameters must be specified for at least one analysis type;
+Then the following tuple of parameters must be specified for at least one analysis type;
 * Analysis type.
 Use -F for Full Uncertainty Aggregate, -f for Full Uncertainty Occurrence, -W for Wheatsheaf Aggregate,  -w for Wheatsheaf Occurrence, -S for Sample Mean Aggregate, -s for Sample Mean Occurrence, -M for Mean of Wheatsheaf Aggregate, -m for Mean of Wheatsheaf Occurrence
-* Output filename (csv)
+* Output filename
-* Return period (optional).
-Use -r if you are providing a file with a specific list of return periods.
-If this is not present then all calculated return periods will be returned, for losses greater than zero.

 ##### Usage
 ```